“I just… I can’t… I can’t deal with these fuckin’ people… they’re idiots!”

 Your actions.

-And action is where your life actually changes.
+And taking action is how your life actually changes.

-You can have the most “positive mindset” in the world, but if you don’t do anything differently, nothing changes.
+You can have the most “positive mindset” in the world, but if you don’t do anything differently, not a damn thing will change.

-At the same time, if your attitude sucks, your actions will too.
+And yet, if your attitude sucks, your actions will likely too.

 You procrastinate.